-Traditional and Second Degree Option Nursing Students
+Traditional and Second Degree Option Nursing Students at Detroit Campus Clinical

-Traditional - In-coming undergraduate nursing students entering their first semester of the sophomore year will upload mandatory requirements that are outlined in the Detroit Mercy/MSON Student Clinical Checklist to the ACE MAPP website 12 weeks before classes start.
+Traditional - In-coming undergraduate nursing students entering their first semester of the sophomore year will upload mandatory requirements that are outlined in the Detroit Mercy/MSON Student Clinical Checklist to the ACEMAPP website 12 weeks before classes start.
 The Assistant Dean Office will determine designated due date and will notify students via Detroit Mercy email address.
-Students who are not compliant will be administratively withdrawn from theory and clinical courses by the Office of the Associate Dean.
+Students who are not compliant will be administratively withdrawn from clinical courses by the Office of the Associate Dean.